TITLE IX INFORMATION AND RESOURCES

-Warner University has a responsibility to respond quickly and effectively to address any and all complaints of sexual misconduct and/or other conduct that is motivated by sex that creates a hostile environment for Warner students.
-Warner University is committed to the prevention of all forms of sexual misconduct as well as the protection of victims of such acts and has a policy of zero tolerance with regard to sexual misconduct on campus.
+Warner University has a responsibility to respond quickly and effectively to address any and all complaints of sexual harassment, and/or other conduct that is motivated by sex, using the Title IX Grievance Process.
+Warner University is committed to the prevention of all forms of sexual harassment as well as the protection of victims of such acts and has a policy of zero tolerance with regard to sexual misconduct on campus.

-Sexual Misconduct includes but is not limited to:
+Sexual Harassment includes but is not limited to:

 - All forms of relationship violence including dating and domestic violence

 - Sexual harassment

 - Any misconduct where someone is targeted or discriminated against because of their sex.

 What Is Title IX

 Title IX of the Education Amendments of 1972 (20 U.S.C. § 1681) is an all-encompassing federal law that prohibits discrimination on the basis of sex of students and employees of educational institutions that receive federal financial assistance.
 Title IX reads as the following: “No person in the United States, shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance…” Title IX of the Education Amendments of 1972 and its implementing regulation at 34 C.F.R.
 Part 106 (Title IX).

 The Department of Education issued its Final Rule on Title IX in May of 2020 and Warner’s Title IX Grievance Process reflect these updated rules and guidelines.

 Who Does Warner’s Sexual Misconduct Policy Apply To?